joshuamckenty/axle/README.md

 ssh ubuntu@$INCEPTION_VM 'bash -s' < cf-me.sh
 ```

+_TODO: don't hardcode private ranges, use dynamic for now._

 1. Install an app on CF to prove it worked:
 ```bash
 gem install cf